Answer support questions in text when that is enough, and show users the fix when they need to see it.

 Yes, especially when teams need more consistent answers, clearer source visibility, session history, and stronger oversight of what users asked and what guidance they received.
 For industry-specific compliance requirements, validate the exact workflow against your own standards.

 Start with one support surface, one product line, or one cluster of repeated issues.
-That is the fastest way to prove value, autonomously resolve more repetitive tickets, lower support load, and give users a better support experience.
+That is the fastest way to prove value, deflect more repetitive support questions, lower support load, and give users a better support experience.